zpostfacto/vjson/README.md

-The thing I ended up with meets my needs better (especially the ergonomics and avoiding all the if() statements when traversing a DOM), and I like my library better for my needs, but I must admit that the difference is small enough and if I would have found this library earlier I might not have written mine.
+The thing I ended up with meets my needs better (especially the ergonomics and avoiding all the if() statements when traversing a DOM), and I like my library better for my needs, but I must admit that the difference is small enough that if I had found this library earlier I might not have written mine.

 - [JsonCpp](https://github.com/open-source-parsers/jsoncpp) Good